-[How to] Choose the right destination for your GCP Cloud Logs
+Choose the right destination for Google Cloud Logs

 Route Your Data Where It Matters with Cloud Log Sinks